web-extend/web-extend/docs/guide/start/entrypoints.md

 # Entrypoints

-WebExtend uses the file system to parse entry files and generates the corresponding feilds for `manifest.json`.
+WebExtend uses the file system to parse entry files and generates the corresponding fields for `manifest.json`.

 ::: info